issei-m/ansible-role-git/README.md

 git
 ===

-Installs git of version you want by compiling source for CentOS 7.
+Installs git of version you want by compiling source for CentOS 6/7 and Ubuntu.

 Requirements
 ------------